 California Consumers may have certain rights in connection with the personal information we collect about you, many of which are subject to exceptions under applicable law:

 How to exercise your access and deletion rights.
-California residents may exercise their California privacy rights by sending an email to email@example.com, indicating “CA Privacy Rights” in the subject field of your email.
+California residents may exercise their California privacy rights by submitting a request here or by sending an email to firstname.lastname@example.org, indicating “CA Privacy Rights” in the subject field of your email.
 To the extent permitted by applicable law, we may charge a reasonable fee to comply with your request.

 Once we have verified your identity (and your agent, as applicable), we will respond to your request as appropriate: